dpi-tta-slides/sdf-overview/PITCHME.md

 - We need you to ask questions.
 - Speak up whenever you feel like it, or raise your hand.
 - If you're not sure whether it's relevant to everyone, wave over a TA and ask them; they'll decide and escalate.
-- Outside of class, our rule: You're only allowed to get stuck for **15 minutes** before asking a question.
+- Our rule: You're only allowed to get stuck for **15 minutes** before asking a question.
 - We'll be available in the classroom, calendly, Discord, and Ask.

 ---